ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R6.3** *Moved to  (#data_representation) as R5.16*

 **R6.4** RPP SHOULD support search for resource collections and SHOULD support filtering (e.g., by name prefix, status, registrar) and pagination.
-This requirement may be relaxed when adding the decribed fucntionality results in a negative impact on performance, statbility and/or security.
+This requirement MAY be relaxed when adding the described functionality results in a negative impact on performance, stability and/or security.

 <!-- A> //SEE: [Issue #56](https://github.com/ietf-wg-rpp/rpp-requirements/issues/56) -->